THE OTHER FELLOW

 When he's set in his ways, he's obstinate.
 When you are, it's just firmness.

 When he doesn't like your friends, he's prejudiced.
-When you don't like his, you are simply showing good judgment of human nature.
+When you don't like his, you are simply showing good judgement of human nature.

 When he tries to be accommodating, he's polishing the apple.
 When you do it, you're using tact.